Soumyaatanna/Blog-website/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions or support, please contact [Your Name].
+For any questions or support, please contact Soumya Tanna.